 From a motivational perspective these political musings leave me with plenty to ponder:

 - I wonder if I am delivering my best for myself and others?

 - Have I got a great campaign strategy for my life?

 - What is the Manifesto that will guide my journey?

 - Are my intentions and motives for the New Year clear?

 - When I say to myself Let’s do this am I clear about what I am doing and where I’m going with it.

 - Party politics is great for getting a melting pot of voices into the houses of parliament.
 My belief is that parties should leave those politics at the door and their voices should join together to create harmony in what is best for the country.

 - Likewise you may have many ideas about what you should be doing with your life.
 There maybe indecision when contemplating the ideas individually.
-These ideas need to be molded into a form that will keep you on track.
+Start molding these ideas into a form that will keep you on track.
 Discover which are the strongest and closest to your heart and focus on those to achieve your goals.

 - When going through this process work out what the ideas are which are most aligned with your values.

-- Be aware if there are aspects of your life where you are sitting on the fence and waiting for a decision to be made that doesn’t involve any input from you – You may need to invoke decisiveness.
+- Be aware if there are aspects of your life where you are sitting on the fence.
+Are you waiting for an outcome that doesn’t require any input from you?
+You may need to invoke some decisiveness.

 That’s the beauty of life – everywhere we look, we can find soulfulness, wisdom and humour.